MislavJaksic/Knowledge-Repository/Technology/Software/CodeQuality/CleanCode/README.md

 Treat all of the following as data structures; do not put business rules into them: Data transfer objects (no functions), Beans (only getters and setters) and Active Records (beans with some other functions)
 ```

-### Error handling
+### 7 Error handling

 ```
 Use exceptions, not return codes.
 If you are going to handle errors, start the function by writing the try block.
 Only use unchecked exceptions; those that are not checked at runtime.
+[1]
 Create informative error messages.
 Define exceptions by how they are caught.
 Define the normal flow and the rest using SPECIAL CASE PATTERN.
 Do not return or pass null; throw an exception or return an object instead.
 ```

+[1] [Java recommends using checked exceptions](https://docs.oracle.com/javase/tutorial/essential/exceptions/runtime.html).
+Don't.
+If you do and have to change the exception, you will have to change it on every level above because it is declared in the function signature.
+Don't violate the Open/Close Principal.

 ### Boundaries

 ```
 Wrap third party code into a class.
+[1]
-Write learning tests, tests for third party code.
+Write learning tests, tests for third party code. !!!
 If you don't know what another part of the program is going to look like, create an interface.
 ```

+[1] Helps with testing, switching dependencies and naming.
+However, YAGNI or "You Ain't Gonna Need It": it takes more work, bloats code, has no immediate benefit and complicates design.
+Think about this twice.

 ### Unit tests